 “I have to tell you something important about Theodore,” Catrina interrupted, placing her hands on her hips.
 She knew she looked ridiculous wearing nothing but her undergarments, but what she saw today couldn’t wait.
 She had been patiently holding the secret since accidentally spying on the boy.

 A curious expression crept over Frank’s face.
 “That’s odd,” he gestured toward his burlap bag.
 “What I found in the orphanage has to deal with Theodore…”

 “He’s a girl…” they both said at once.

 “How did you find out,” Frank asked, as Catrina collapsed on the sofa in a daze.
-She quickly told him about seeing him remove his pajama top, exposing the three bandages he used to cover his front side, and how the hallway light shone directly upon the bruises embedded on the skin from tightening the cloth.
+She quickly told her husband about seeing Theodore remove his pajama top, exposing the three bandages he used to cover his front side, and how the hallway light shone directly upon the bruises embedded on the skin from tightening the cloth.

 “That poor child,” Catrina whispered, as her husband sat beside her, handing over his handkerchief.
 “Those bruises must be so painful!
 Not to mention his brothers hid the secret as well.”

-A loud hiccup, and buried her face in the cloth.
+She let out a loud hiccup and buried her face in the cloth.
 Her husband’s hands in her hair gave her reassurance.